 - Speed is determined by the local antenna: an eSIM won't give you more coverage than what's available in that mountain village.

-Verdict: which one to choose
+Verdict: which to choose

 Frequently asked questions